Skip to content

 Using the Network Sandbox

-Enabling the Network Sandbox
+AWS: AWS Network Sandbox

 Arpio Updates the Recovery Environment

-Instantiating resources takes a few minutes, depending on how long it takes AWS to boot any servers or recover any databases.
-You can monitor progress in the Arpio console, or you can log into the AWS console to see additional details.
+You can monitor progress in the Arpio console, or you can log into the recovery AWS Console or Azure Portal to see additional details.

 Perform Additional Validation

-You now have a recovery environment running.
-You can perform any additional validation you deem necessary to validate that the recovery environment is functional.
-Arpio presents important details of resources such as DNS names and IP addresses so that you connect as necessary to validate that the application is running.
+Arpio presents important details of resources such as DNS names and IP addresses so that you can connect as necessary to validate that the application is running.

 Conclude Test

-When you're done validating the recovery environment, click the "Conclude Test" button.
-The "Conclude Test" dialog appears.
+When you’re done validating the recovery environment, click the “Conclude Test” button.
+The “Conclude Test” dialog appears:

 Complete the dialog by selecting applications that should be concluded and specifying whether or not this test was successful.
 You can optionally provide notes for future reporting on test activity.